sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128200; My main interest lies in leveraging data to study topics at the intersection of technology, economics, and regulation.
 To that end, I'm excited to join the <a href="https://www.newyorkfed.org/aboutthefed/org_rsg.html"> New York Fed's Research & Statistics Group </a> this summer.

 &#128640; I'm also fairly involved in the start-up space.
-I currently source and conduct industry research for Plug and Play.
+I currently source and conduct industry research for <a href="https://www.plugandplaytechcenter.com/"> Plug and Play </a>.
 Previously, I've worked at Treasure Data and Element AI.

 &#9728;&#65039; In my free time, I enjoy playing the cello, listening to K-pop, and swimming.